-Polymeric-based membranes have been popular due their to comparatively footprints, small varying range of operating conditions, cost-effectiveness. having superior organic solvent resistance, and ease of operating [2, 56].
-There are a variety of synthetic polymers such as polysulfone, polyvinylidene fluoride, polyamide, polycarbonate resins, and polyelectrolyte complexes that can be employed as membrane material [36].
+Polymeric-based membranes have been popular due to their comparatively small footprints, varying range of operating conditions, cost-effectiveness, having superior organic solvent resistance, and ease of operating [2, 56].
+There are a variety of synthetic polymers such polysulfone, polyvinylidene fluoride, polyamide, polycarbonate resins, and polyelectrolyte complexes that can be employed as membrane material [36].
 Phase inversion is the most widely used method to produce membrane.
-In this method, preparing a homogeneous polymer solution by dissolving the polymer in a suitable solvent is an initial work followed by inducing stage using an external or internal factor.
-While external factor includes nonsolvent-induced precipitation and thermally-induced phase separation, internal factor relates main to evaporation-induced phase inversion [57].
+In this method, preparing a homogeneous polymer solution by dissolving the polymer in a suitable solvent is an initial work followed by inducing stage using an external or internal factor. external factor includes nonsolvent-induced precipitation and thermally-induced phase separation, main internal factor relates to evaporation-induced phase inversion [57].